nmarks99/avr-rust-examples/README.md

-# nano-hal
+# nano-hal - SCRAPPED!
-A simple hardware abstraction layer written in Rust for the ATMega328p microcontroller/Arduino Nano board.
+I wanted to make a C-like library in rust for the ATMega328p, with lots of unsafe{} everywhere, but I finally came to my senses and I'm using Rahix/avr-hal...

 ## What this project tries to be:
 - As easy as possible to understand, especially for someone coming from